qir-alliance/qat/docs/src/QuickStart/running-qat.md

 ## Adaptor examples

-In this section we will demonstrate some of the adaptor examples that helps the user manipulate the IR to conform to target specification.
+In this section we will demonstrate some of the adaptor examples which manipulate the IR to conform to target specification.

 In many of the sections below, we will refer to demos.
 From the repository root, these can be found in the folder `qir/demos`.
 A prerequisite to running the